team-dev-docs/spriteai-dev-docs/docs/ghuniverse/generateHouseAsset Function.md

 ## Why should I use this function?

-The `generateHouseAsset` function allows you to programmatically create house asset images based on a given description.
-This is particularly useful when you need to generate multiple house assets for games, simulations, or any application that requires dynamic house imagery.
+Use this function when you need to programmatically generate house assets for your game or application.
+It's particularly useful for creating procedurally generated content or when you need to dynamically create house sprites based on user input or game logic.

 ## What parameters or arguments are required?

-The function requires two parameters:
+The `generateHouseAsset` function requires two parameters:

-1. `description`: A string that describes the house you want to generate.
+1. `description` (string): A description of the house you want to generate.
-2. `options`: An object that contains additional configuration.
+2. `options` (object): An object containing additional options.
 Currently, it includes:
-   - `iterations`: The number of assets to generate (default is 1).
+   - `iterations` (number): The number of assets to generate.

 ## Prerequisites

-- You must have the Sprite SDK installed in your project.
+- Ensure you have installed the sprite package from NPM.
-- Ensure you have the necessary permissions and API keys set up to use the Sprite services.
+- Import the sprite object in your JavaScript/TypeScript file.

 ## How do I use this function?